Using Containers on HPC Resources

 • This SIF file is the container

-• This container is a OS with python and TF installed inside
+• This container will have an Operating System with Python and TensorFlow already installed inside

 • Start an interactive shell INSIDE the container